good-emporium/web-api/README.md

 $ npm install
 ```

 * You'll also need to set up your AWS credentials.
-Ask your local admin for a set, if needed.
+Ask your local admin for a set.
 Store them locally with:
 ```bash
 $ aws configure
 ```